Tonight we are having friends over for dinner, so I’m serving up one of my dinner party secret weapons: The Perfect Pork Wellington.

 How many people does this recipe serve?

 The pork looks pink in the photographs!
-Is that safe?
+Is pink pork safe?

 If you are worried about this at all or have picky guests, feel free to add a few minutes to the cooking time, or to check the internal temperature with a thermometer – if so, 71°C / 160°F is a good temperature to aim for.